shabble/osx-space-id/README.md

 ### Setting Spaces ID

-spacefinder now supports switching to other Spaces via the `-s` option.
+spaces-util now supports switching to other Spaces via the `-s` option.
 Specifying `-s <num>` on its own will switch directly to that space, without any transitional animation.
 The `-a` (animate) flag enables the usual "slide" transition effect.